 - Convenient alerts like traffic, weather, and important updates.

 - Information related to flights, trains, public transport like check-in, delay, and halts.

 - Alerts related to sales, discounts, offers, etc.

 The Web Push Notifications are installed using the two APIs.
 The first one is Notifications API and the second one is Push API.
 The Notifications API allows the display system notifications to the users whereas the Push API enables a service provider to manage Push Messages from its server, even while the app is at all active.

 Both the Notification and Push APIs are placed on top of the Service Worker API, which reacts to the push messages events in the background and transfers them to your browser or application.

 However, both push and notification employ different but mandatory APIs.
 The push gets activated when a server sends the information to a service provider but notification is the action of a web page script showing information to a user.

 - Google Chrome Version 52: It will ask you to generate a GCM Sender ID (which is now called as Firebase Sender ID) and Server API Key.

-- Firefox: Firefox never hold your subscribers with API keys, you can migrate your existing subscribers hassle-free with the existing implementation.
+- Firefox: Firefox never holds your subscribers with API keys, you can migrate your existing subscribers hassle-free with the existing implementation.

-- Safari: In this, a developer needs to an APN certificate which needs to be generated for push notifications.
-The Safari Push Notifications are only applicable for Desktop which itself the biggest drawback.
+- Safari: In this, a developer needs an APN certificate which needs to be generated for push notifications.
+The Safari Push Notifications are only applicable for Desktop which itself is the biggest drawback.